vfslite/vfslite/README.md

 VFSLite is a lightweight, single file virtual file system.
 VFSLite can be accessed via Go or shared C library.

 ## Features
 - **Block-Based Filesystem** - VFSLite is a block-based filesystem.
-This means that files are stored in used-defined fixed-size blocks.
+This means that files are stored in user-defined fixed-size blocks.
 - **Single File** - VFSLite is a single file, the entire filesystem is stored in a single file.
 - **Metadata Management** - Custom metadeta can be stored with each file.
 This allows for easy storage and retrieval of file metadata.
 - **Go and C API** - VFSLite can be accessed via Go or shared C library.